ruanformigoni/flatimage/README.md

  (fim@arch) → ./htop
 ```

-In this case `arch.fim` is now a portable building environment for htop.
+In this case `arch.flatimage` is now a portable building environment for htop.

 # Samples